LLC Formation in Texas

 Should the homestead be placed in an LLC?

-The suggestion that real property should be transferred to an LLC applies to investment property, not the homestead.
-In most situations, it is neither necessary nor advisable to transfer a Texas homestead into an LLC.
-Why?
-First, the homestead is already protected by the Property Code (Chapters 41 and 42) and the Texas Constitution (Article XVI, Section 50); and second, prudence suggests that the homestead (along with other exempt assets) should generally be kept separate and apart from lawsuit-prone investment assets.
+No. The suggestion that real property should be transferred to an LLC applies to investment property, not the homestead.
+The homestead is already protected by the Property Code (Chapters 41 and 42) and the Texas Constitution (Article XVI, Section 50).
+Additionally, prudence suggests that the homestead (along with other exempt assets) should generally be kept separate and apart from lawsuit-prone investment assets such as rental properties.
+A better solution for the homestead is a living trust to avoid probate.

 ONGOING LLC MAINTENANCE